 - 79% of companies with IT leaders receive regular requests from end-users each month to buy more cloud applications with file sharing and collaboration, communication, and content sharing.

 The statistic for companies spending their IT budget on cloud services is staggeringly high.
 This is due to the countless advantages of storing information in the cloud and using software hosted on the Internet.

 If you’re tired of endless software bugs, costly updates, and server glitches, then it’s the perfect time to consider the benefits of cloud computing.

-The 9 common benefits of cloud computing that are driving organizations companies to migrate to the cloud
+Below are the 9 common benefits of cloud computing that are driving organizations to migrate to the cloud.

 2. Improved IT Security

-A deterrent that many organizations have when considering a cloud computing solution is due to the fear that the cloud is less secure than traditional data storage methods.
+There is a perception that the cloud is less secure than traditional data storage methods, deterring many organizations from considering cloud computing.
 Companies worry that a lack of control over their storage location can be risky, whereas studies have proven that data security improves after migrating to the cloud.

 RapidScale concluded that 94 percent of businesses saw an improvement in security after switching to the cloud, and 91 percent claim the cloud makes it easier to meet government compliance requirements.

-The key to this amped-up security is the encryption of data being transmitted over networks and stored in databases.
-By using encryption, information is less accessible to hackers or anyone not authorized.
+The key to this amped-up cloud security is encrypting data that is being transmitted over networks and stored in databases.
+When data is encrypted, hackers and unauthorized personnel are less likely to gain access to important information.

-Moreover, a cloud host’s full-time job is to carefully monitor security.
+Moreover, a cloud host’s full-time job is to monitor security closely.
 Cloud hosts have security protocols in place to protect sensitive information and transactions.